unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 ## Using the Files in this Repository

+All `.sh` files in this repository are expected to be run in a Bash shell (i.e., the "Terminal" in Linux or Mac OSX (or Cygwin or Bash for Windows on Windows).

 ### If you want to write in raw (La)TeX:

 You can ignore the Markdown files and build script, and just use the .tex and .cls files directly, using the normal pdflatex build process (if you're doing everything fully manually / not using a tool like RStudio):